StanfordLegion/regent-lang.org/tutorial/04_logical_regions.md

 permalink: /tutorial/04_logical_regions/index.html
 ---

-(The text for this tutorial has not been written yet.)
+## Field spaces

+Field spaces are sets of fields, and behave similarly to structs in C or Terra.

 {% highlight regent %}
-import "regent"

-local c = terralib.includec("stdio.h")

--- A field space (fspace) is a collection of fields, similar to a -- C struct. fspace fs {
+fspace fs {
   a : double,
   {b, c, d} : int, -- Multiple fields may be declared with a single type.
 }

-task main()
+{% endhighlight %}

+Field spaces may also be instantiated by casting an anonymous struct to the appropriate type.

+{% highlight regent %}
+task make_fs(w : double, x : int, y : int, z : int) : fs
+  var obj = point { a = w, b = x, c = y, d = z } -- Define a local variable of type fs.
+  return obj
+end
+{% endhighlight %}

+Field spaces differ from structs in that they may also take region-typed arguments.

+{% highlight regent %}
+fspace point {
+  {x, y} : double
+}

+fspace edge(r : region(point)) {
+ left: ptr(point, r),
+ right: ptr(point, r),
+}
+{% endhighlight %}

+## Index spaces

-  -- An index space (ispace) is a collection in index points.
-Regent -- has two kinds of index spaces: structured and unstructured.
+An index space (ispace) is a collection in index points.
+Regent has two kinds of index spaces: structured and unstructured.

-  -- An unstructured ispace is a collection of opaque points, useful -- for pointer data structures such as graphs, trees, linked lists, -- and unstructured meshes.
-The following line creates an ispace -- with 1024 elements. var unstructured_is = ispace(ptr, 1024)
+An unstructured ispace is a collection of opaque points, useful for pointer data structures such as graphs, trees, linked lists, and unstructured meshes.

+{% highlight regent %}
+var unstructured_is = ispace(ptr, 1024) -- Create an ispace with 1024 elements.
+{% endhighlight %}

+A structured ispace is (multi-dimensional) rectangle of points.

+{% highlight regent %}
-  -- A structured ispace is (multi-dimensional) rectangle of -- points.
-The space below includes the 1-dimensional ints from 0 to 1023. var structured_is = ispace(int1d, 1024, 0)
+var i1 = ispace(int1d, 1024, 0) -- Create an ispace including the 1-dimensional ints from 0 to 1023.
+var i2 = ispace(int2d, { x = 4, y = 4 }, { x = 1, y = 1 }) -- 2-dimensional 4x4 rectangle with indices starting at 1,1.
+{% endhighlight %}

+## Regions

+Regions are the cross-product between an index space and a field space.

+{% highlight regent %}
-  -- A region is the cross product between an ispace and an fspace. var unstructured_lr = region(unstructured_is, fs) var structured_lr = region(structured_is, fs)
+var unstructured_lr = region(unstructured_is, fs)
+var structured_lr = region(structured_is, fs)
+{% endhighlight %}

-  -- Note that you can create multiple regions with the same ispace -- and fspace.
-This is a **NEW** region, distint from structured_lr -- above. var no_clone_lr = region(structured_is, fs) end regentlib.start(main)
+Note that you can create multiple regions with the same index space and field space.
+This is a new region, distinct from structured_lr above.

+{% highlight regent %}
+var other_structured_lr = region(structured_is, fs)
 {% endhighlight %}